google/orchestra/README.md

 We recommend familiarising yourself with Composer [here](https://cloud.google.com/composer/docs/).

-**_Orchestra_** is an open source project, built on top of Composer, for managing common Display and Video 360 ETL tasks such as downloading Entity Read Files and uploading them to BigQuery.
+**_Orchestra_** is an open source project, built on top of Composer, that is custom operators for Airflow designed to solve the needs of Advertisers.

-It is available on [github](https://github.com/google/orchestra).
+Orchestra lets Enterprise Clients build their Advertising Data Lake out of the box and customize it to their needs

-Below we will explain how to set up an environment for Composer, which files to use from Orchestra and how to grant access to your DV360 account to your Cloud Project.
+Orchestra lets sophisticated clients automate workflows at scale for huge efficiency gains.

-This will create a fully managed workflow that - in our example - will import your required Entity Read Files to BigQuery.
+Orchestra is a fully open sourced Solution Toolkit for building enterprise data solutions on Airflow.

 # Setting up your Orchestra environment in GCP